-Days gone is not a perfect game.
-It never quite reaches the narrative mastery of The Last Of Us nor does it manage to instill the same awe inspiring exploration games like Assassin’s Creed have managed so successfully in the past.
+Days Gone is not a perfect game.
+It never quite reaches the narrative mastery of The Last Of Us nor does it manage to instil the same awe-inspiring exploration games like Assassin’s Creed have managed so successfully in the past.
 Its zombies are far less intimidating than those in Dying Light and some of the core gameplay loops, including Deacon’s motorbike maintenance, are outright detrimental to the entire experience.
 Yet as I played through the 65+ hours of this open world game, Day’s Gone really started to grow on me.
 So much so that if you can persevere with the issues, Day’s Gone opens up in the best possible way to deliver a memorable and narratively compelling adventure well worth experiencing.

 The opening cut-scene of the game helps present the zombie threat and lay the foundation for the story to follow.
 Here, we see our lead protagonist Deacon abandoning his lover Sarah in favour of best friend Deacon, before we cut forward in time to our grizzled biker hero, determined to try and find out what happened to Sarah.
 With the possibility of her death hanging heavy on his shoulders, the first 15 hours or so of the game sees you floating between several different camps as you do jobs and piece together fragments of information, all the whilst rendezvousing with Nero worker O’Brian for crucial intel on Sarah.